FactoryOptic/documentation/content/en/docs2/mapping/mappingoverview.md

 toc: true
 ---

+For the most part, arrays tend to use identical lenses and mapping is not typically required.
+However, when you encounter mismatched lenses, mapping allows you to use MDR-2, MDR-3 and MDR-4 all in the same system.

 ## Set up SERVO32 for mapping

 Using a USB Micro cable, connect the SERVO32 to your computer via USB.
 You can connect to SERVO32 with any serial terminal app to upload maps, check maps, and disable mapping.